Americans Abroad Weekend Rewind: Jonathan Gonzalez, John Brooks and more

 BUNDESLIGA

-Bobby Wood started and played 87 minute in Hamburg’s 0-0 draw with Freiburg on Friday.
+Bobby Wood did not dress in Hamburg’s 0-0 draw with Wolfsburg on Saturday.

+Caleb Stanko entered in the 78th minute and scored an OWN GOAL in Freiburg’s 4-3 win over FC Koln on Sunday.

-Christian Pulisic started and played 90 minutes in Borussia Dortmund’s 1-1 draw with Bayer Leverkusen on Saturday.
+Christian Pulisic started and played 90 minutes in Borussia Dortmund’s 2-1 loss to Werder Bremen on Saturday.

-Weston McKennie started and played 56 minutes in Schalke’s 2-2 draw with Cologne on Saturday.
+Weston McKennie started and played 90 minutes in Schalke’s 1-1 draw with Borussia Monchengladbach on Saturday.

-John Brooks started and played 90 minutes in Wolfsburg’s 3-0 win over Borussia Monchengladbach on Sunday.

-Fabian Johnson dressed but did not play for Borussia Monchengladbach on Sunday.
+Jonathan Klinsmann dressed but did not play in Hertha Berlin’s 1-1 draw with FC Augsburg on Sunday.

 2. BUNDESLIGA

-Jerome Kiesewetter did not dress in Fortuna Dusseldorf’s 2-2 draw with Holstein Kiel on Saturday.

-Haji Wright entered in the 73rd minute of Sandhausen’s 1-0 loss to Nurnburg on Saturday.
+Haji Wright did not dress in Sandhausen’s 3-1 win over Arminia Bielefeld on Sunday.

-Julian Green started and played 90 minutes in Greuther Furth’s 2-0 loss to MSV Duisburg on Saturday.
+Julian Green started and played 90 minutes in Greuther Furth’s 1-0 win over Heidenheim on Saturday.

-Terrence Boyd started and played 58 minutes in Darmstadt’s 1-0 loss to SSV Jahn Regensburg on Sunday.
+Terrence Boyd started and played 90 minutes in Darmstadt’s 1-0 loss to Erzgebirge Aue on Sunday.

 McKinzie Gaines did not dress for Darmstadt on Sunday.